-I almost didn’t want to add this entry because of too many historical and biblical facts that I have to write.
+I almost didn’t want to add this entry because of too many historical and biblical facts that I must write.
 But thank you, Wikipedia.
-So this entry is mostly Wikipedia-ish.
+So this entry is Wikipedia-ish.
 I am not quite sure how accurate my memory is, to the reason I check Wikipedia because the time I was at Urfa, I was not paying attention to ‘which is which’ during the ancient times.
 I was just simply amazed by Urfa’s exotic and ancient beauty.

 Urfa was our destination after a week in Istanbul, where I left my heart and soul.
 Yet Urfa had been a surprised, the 3.5 hour flight was a journey to wonderful snowy mountains, long snaky-rivers, huge clouds shaped in all things possible.
 Of course, I was traveling with great friends who made the 3.5 hour noisy, annoying and interesting gossips LOL.